Cross-Connection Control and Backflow Prevention

 All backflow protection assemblies must be tested upon installation, repair, relocation or replacement.
 Because backflow prevention assemblies are mechanical devices that will degrade over time, all backflow assemblies should be tested periodically to ensure they are in working order.

 The City’s recently approved city ordinance will take effect on October 1, 2019.
 Fair Oaks Ranch Utility customers will have from October 1, 2019 to October 1, 2020 to have their assemblies tested.
 From that point on, customers will follow a testing frequency based on the type of hazard the assembly protects against.
-Backflow prevention assemblies which are installed to provide protection against health hazards must be tested annually, while assemblies which are installed to provide protection against non-health hazards must be tested every three (3) years.
+Backflow prevention assemblies which are installed to provide protection against health hazards must be tested annually (this includes assemblies installed on residential irrigation systems that sit on a property with a septic tank/OSSF), while assemblies which are installed to provide protection against non-health hazards must be tested every three (3) years (this includes assemblies installed on residential irrigation systems that sit on a property without a septic tank/OSSF).

 *Please note: Newer homes with irrigation systems installed in the two (2) years prior to October 1, 2019 shall follow their appropriate testing frequency from the date the assembly was last tested.